BesWick/AngularApp/README.md

-My introduction into web applications through AngularApp.
+My introduction into web applications by creating AngularApp.
 The app possess basic functionality of popular social networks such as user login/logout, postings posts to user feed and user registration (done with JWT)

   Angular App is a full stack application that's implemented with:
     FrontEnd -